 The sponsorship model of FIFA will be improved considerably with sponsorship levels of FIFA Partners, FIFA World Cup Sponsors, Regional Supporters and National Supporters.

-Earning a huge amount of money every tournament does not necessarily mean a good future for FIFA, especially after the corruptive scandal in 2015, leaving the president and other executives to be arrested.
-The questions about the transparency and good governance of FIFA raise, demanding positive changes in management to prevent corruption and deceit.
+Earning a huge amount of money every tournament does not necessarily mean a good future for FIFA, especially after the corruption scandal in 2015, leaving the president and other executives to be arrested.
+The questions about the transparency and good governance of FIFA need to be raised, demanding positive changes in management to prevent corruption and deceit.